When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Amelia Earhardt is the first person that comes to mind when we say Amelia.
 She was a feminist, aviator, and explorer.

-What Does the Name Amelia Mean?
+What Does Amelia Mean?

-How Popular Is the Name Amelia?
+How Popular is the Name Amelia?

 How Do I Pronounce Amelia?